cmilando/cmilando.github.io/_pages/teaching.md

 toc: true
 ---

 This page lists teaching tools (in Excel, R, and Python), as well as pdfs of presentations I've given on topics relevant to environmental health, engineering and introductions to computer science.
+Edit.

 {% include toc %}
 <br>